spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 Suggestion: Update the [eCos](https://opensource.org/licenses/eCos-2.0) page to use the current `eCos-exception-2.0` identifier and change the URL to https://opensource.org/licenses/eCos-exception-2.0.
 Clarify what versions of GPL it is approved for.

 ## Licenses that allow for variations by way of a different license notice
-These are licesnes that were approved by the OSI in full.
+These are licenses that were approved by the OSI in full.
 These licenses allow legally substantive variations based on use of a different license notice.
 This variataion warranted distinct SPDX identifiers to indicate whether or not the allowed variation is being triggered.
 All of these variations include a Note in the SPDX License List entry explaining this.

 * `CAL-1.0-Combined-Work-Exception`
 * `MPL-2.0-no-copyleft-exception`